muratk3n/thirdwave/en/tweets/2019/week33.md

 ---

 Fuckin Fukishima, this guy..
 He actually reflected a common misconception of 90s, even in science.
-Statehood is done.
+Statecraft is done.
 Physics was done.
 "We just need to figure out this little thing here and there.."
 It happens all the time, Kelvin said the same thing during 1800s.
 "Physics is done.. except a few dark clouds in the